 Lema’an Achai was founded in 2000 by a group of dedicated, innovative Ramat Beit Shemesh residents who were looking to give charity in a smarter way.
 Following Best Practices business models, and based on the ancient adage, “Give a man a fish and you feed him for a day.
 Teach a man to fish, and you feed him for a lifetime,” they developed the concept of Smart Chesed.

-Lema’an Achai empowers, rather than entitles.
-By providing the less fortunate with the tools they need to break the cycle of poverty, we bring them through, then out of, crisis.
-Our unique approach–Smart Chesed–facilitates growth leading towards self-sufficiency.
+Rooted in Judaism’s ethic of communal responsibility for charity and chesed, Lema’an Achai empowers, rather than entitles.
+By providing the less fortunate with the tools they need to break the cycle of poverty, we guide them through, then out of their crisis.
+Our unique approach of Smart Chesed facilitates growth leading towards self-sufficiency.